 Lowering graphics settings reduces GPU load, not memory usage.

 Many free and lightweight games still load large assets into RAM.
 Add Windows background processes, browsers, launchers, and overlays, and an 8GB system can hit its limit quickly.
+If you are still unsure why RAM changes did not fix your performance, read why your PC still feels slow after an upgrade to understand how memory bottlenecks fit into the bigger picture.

 Once that happens, the system starts swapping memory to disk.
 Even with an SSD, this causes hitching.
 On an HDD, it is much worse.
+Not sure what to upgrade next after RAM?
+Here are the cheap gaming upgrades that actually boost FPS, ranked by real impact.

 This is a common pattern on budget systems, and we break it down in more detail in our guide on why games stutter on low-end PCs.